bjpop/haskell-linux-perf/README.ghc-events-perf.txt

 and with the View/Event_Labels option on.
 If no perf events show up in the Instant Events traces, your GHC is probably 7.6 or older.

-Note: in this version of haskell-linux-perf one can obtain the perf data just as well by running 'perf record' or 'perf script record' by hand instead of by running 'ghc-events-perf record'.
-In other versions (to be found on different branches) 'ghc-events-perf record' is mandatory, since it inserts special synchronizing events.
+Note: in this version of haskell-linux-perf we can only obtain the perf data by running 'ghc-events-perf record'.
+Neither 'perf record' nor 'perf script record' suffice, because we need to insert special synchronizing events into the perf data.

+Note: this version of the code uses the linux-perf library to parse the perf data file and an artificially inserted nanosleep syscall to synchronize perf events and the standard eventlog events.
+This approach has its benefits and drawbacks compared to the usage of perf-script for both tasks.
+Which of the approaches proves better depends on the evolution of the perf toolset (we are waiting for a patchset that makes perf clock trustworthy and externally meaningful) and on the future needs of Haskell users of perf events.
+For now, we retain this version on a branch.